js2264/tinyMapper/README.md

     - For Mase: extra track for nucleosome positions
     - For RNA-seq: directed tracks (`fwd` and `rev` transcription)
 - Extract some *very* succint stats on mapping results
 - Keep everything tidy, organized, documented and reproducible.
+Notably, when running `tinyMapper.sh`, three files are generated:
+    - `*-log.txt`: A detailed `log` file
+    - `*-commands.txt`: A list of the actual commands that were executed in the pipeline
+    - `*-script.txt`: A backup copy of the `tinyMapper.sh` entire script as it was at the time of the execution

 **DISCLAIMER:**